pwa-builder/PWABuilder/docs/home/benefits-of-pwa.md

 Progressive Web Apps are discoverable and installable from both the web and app stores, such as Google Play and the Microsoft Store.
 And again, with just one codebase.

-By packaging your PWA with PWABuilder and delivering it to as many app stores as possible, your app can find the largest available audience.
+By packaging your PWA with PWABuilder and delivering it to as many app stores as possible, your app can reach the largest available audience.

 ### Ease of Updating